milan-miscevic/egc-services/README.md

 ## Notes

 This project uses the Slim framework and the PHP-DI dependency injection container.
 I've not used them before this project and I used this project to play and experiment with them.
-Also, the Slim framework is advertises as a framework for generation of APIs.
+Also, the Slim framework is advertised as a framework for generation of APIs.

 This project has three layers: